acormack93/react-test/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm serve:mockbackend`

+This uses json-server to provide an API containing the data in db.json.
+This needs to be running to serve the app with data!
+It serves the data on [http://localhost:3004](http://localhost:3004)
 ### `npm test`

 Launches the test runner in the interactive watch mode.\